OUT for Work STORE

 What People Say About HOT SHOTS 2012

-Young professionals from Fortune 500 companies such as Boeing, Oracle, PNC, and BP; government agencies including US Department of State and USAID; and academia and the nonprofit sector such as The American Sociological Association, University of Vermont, and NASPA provide highlights and advice on preparing for the workplace.
+Young professionals from Fortune 500 companies such as Boeing, Oracle, PNC, and BP; government agencies including US Department of State and USAID; and academia and the nonprofit sector such as The American Sociological Association, University of Vermont, and NASPA provide highlights and advice on preparing for the workplace (by tf service frey).
 Topics include job search processes, resume writing, interviewing techniques, coming out in the workplace, and affects of being openly LGBTQ in the workplace.

 "My colleagues can sense that I am being authentic in my interactions and conversations with them.
 Being out and bringing my entire self to work has helped me achieve the greatest success possible," stated Jacob Benjamin Hanna of Deloitte Consulting.